Italian Coffee Brands: 25 Roasts That Define Excellence

 8. Caffè Borbone

-At the heart of Italy’s coffee tradition lies the vibrant city of Naples, the birthplace of Caffè Borbone.
+At the heart of Italy’s coffee tradition lies the vibrant city of Naples, the birthplace of Caffè Borbone (official website).

 The brand’s name pays homage to King Charles III of Bourbon, who, according to legend, fell in love with the coffee during a stop near Naples before the 1734 battle against the Austrians to liberate the city.

-Although Caffè Borbone was established in 1997, it has rapidly risen to prominence as a leader in coffee production, creating diverse blends in various formats, heavily advertising, and sponsoring major national events.
+Although Caffè Borbone was established in 1997, it has rapidly risen to prominence as a leader in coffee production.
+It creates diverse blends in various formats, heavily advertise, and sponsors major national events.

 Caffè Borbone’s flagship offering is their Respresso Blue Blend in capsules, tailored for those who appreciate a full-bodied, robust coffee with a potent flavor.
 Comprising 70% Robusta and 30% Arabica, the Blue Blend softens the intense, bitter taste with gentle, sweet undertones.